-The graduate of OSU Institute of Technology with an Associate in Applied Science

-Degree in Nursing should demonstrate the following competencies:
+The graduate of OSU Institute of Technology with an Associate in Applied Science Degree in Nursing should demonstrate the following competencies:

-- 1. Patient-centered care-graduates recognize the patient as the source of control and full partner in providing compassionate and coordinated care based on respect for the patients' preferences, values, and needs. - 2.
-Teamwork and collaboration-graduate functions effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care. - 3.
-Evidence based practice-graduates integrate current evidence with clinical expertise and the preferences and values of the patient/family for delivery of optimal health care. - 4.
-Quality improvement-graduates use data to identify errors, potential hazards in care, and evaluate outcomes of care processes for continuous improvement in the quality and safety of health care systems. - 5.
-Informatics graduate uses information and technology to communicate, manage knowledge, mitigate error, and support decision making.
+- 1. Patient-centered care coordinate care based on respect for the patients' preferences, values, and needs. - 2.
+Teamwork and collaboration perform competently within own scope of practice as a member of the health care team. - 3.
+Evidence based practice integrate current evidence with clinical expertise and the preferences and values of the patient/family for delivery of optimal health care. - 4.
+Quality improvement examine standardized practices that support safety and quality health care. - 5.
+Informatics utilize technology, including information management tools, to support safe processes of care.